 The Superior Fall Trail Races 100MI, 50MI & 26.2MI are run point-to-point on rugged, rooty, rocky, 95% single-track trail with near constant climbs and descents.
 The race is held on the Superior Hiking Trail in the Sawtooth Mountains paralleling Lake Superior in Northern Minnesota / not far from the Canadian border.
 The race located approximately 4 hours North of Minneapolis, Minnesota.
 The Superior Fall Trail Races are very difficult / challenging races and are probably not a good choice for your first trail or ultra race (see Registration Info for qualifying requirements and lottery registration procedures).
-Due to their popularity, registration for the races are held via a lottery registration process which open on January 1st each year.
+Due to their popularity, registration for the races are held via a lottery registration process.

 About the Area: